 The State Superintendent will consider applications for waivers of hours for programs that will operate for less than the required 1,098 hours and/or less than the required 180 days during the 2017-18 school year.
 Before submitting the waiver to operate less than the required 1,098 hours of instruction or less than the required 180 days of instruction, consider very carefully the amount of instruction time needed to deliver the Michigan Merit Curriculum.
 The waiver application also allows a district to apply for a 50 percent attendance waiver, as indicated in Section 101(3)(h).

-See the 2017-18 Alternative Education/Innovative Programs application.
+See the 2018-19 Alternative Education/Innovative Programs application.
 Please be advised that by completing this application and participating in the Waiver of Minimum Number of Hours and Days of Pupil Instruction for Alternative Education or other innovative programs, you agree to comply with the reporting requirements established by the MDE.
+Please use this rubric as a guide when completing the application.
+The deadline for application is August 24, 2018.

 Relevant Legislation and Pupil Accounting Information